-At St Elizabeth’s we work closely and have good links with the Parish.
-The children regularly lead and participate in Mass at the Church.
-Mass and other liturgies are also celebrated in school on a regular basis.
-Members of the Parish are also invited to celebrate with us in school, such as during a Key Stage One led Nativity and Key Stage Two Carol Service.
+At St Elizabeth’s, we work closely with our Parish and have excellent links with our community.
+Our children regularly attend and lead Mass at Church.
+In school, liturgies are celebrated on a regular basis and members of our Parish are also invited to celebrate with us.

-The Headteacher or other members of senior staff lead whole school Acts of Worship.
-These take place every Monday begin our week as a whole school with Our Lord.
-Children are encouraged to bring their own prayers during these times and we pray together for each other, our families, our community and the wider world.
+The Headteacher and teachers lead whole school Acts of Worship which take place every Monday to begin our week as a whole school with Our Lord.
+Children are encouraged to bring their own prayers and during these times, we pray together for each other, our families, our community and the wider world.

 Year 3 is a particularly special year, as it is when the children make their sacrament of reconciliation and receive the sacrament of the Eucharist.
 As a school, we serve the Catholic Community by preparing them for these sacraments.
 Non Catholic children are never left out and the programme is adapted for them.

 We recognise the importance of children having a knowledge of other religions of the world.
 We, therefore, include a whole school focus on one of the main religions of the world.